JaxPlays-Inc/jaxplays.org/content/reviews/2025-03-05-The-Drowsy-Chaperone.md

 cast:
 description: "Limelight Theatre’s *The Drowsy Chaperone* is a hilarious, meta-musical filled with dazzling performances, over-the-top antics and pure theatrical joy."
 ---
 [[theatre:Limelight Theatre]]’s production of [[production:2025 The Drowsy Chaperone]] is a love letter to the Golden Age of musical theater — wrapped in humor, nostalgia and delightful absurdity.
 The show follows a socially anxious theater lover, simply called Man in Chair, who invites the audience into his world as he plays a record of his favorite (fictional) 1928 musical, *The Drowsy Chaperone*.
-As the record spins, the musical comes to life in his living room, complete with over-the-top characters, show-stopping numbers and theatrical mishaps, all filtered through his unreliable but endearing narration.
+As the record spins, the musical comes to life in his living room, complete with over-the-top characters, show-stopping numbers and theatrical mishaps, all filtered through his unreliable but endearing narration.<!--more-->

 #### A Theatrical Experience Unlike Any Other